 The Company recognizes assets and liabilities that arise from leases.
-For operating leases, the Company is required to recognize a right-of-use asset and a lease liability, initially measured at the present value of the lease payments, in the statements of financial position.
+For operating leases, the Company is required to recognize a right-of-use asset and a lease liability, initially measured at the present value of the lease payments during the lease term, in the consolidated balance sheets.
+The Company elected the short-term lease recognition exemption for all leases that qualify.
+This means, for those leases that qualify, the Company does not recognize right-of-use assets or lease liabilities.
 As the Company's leases do not provide an implicit rate, it uses its incremental borrowing rate based on the information available at the commencement date in determining the present value of lease payments.
 Lease expense for lease payments is recognized on a straight-line basis over the lease term.